About Us

 Background

 The Eastern Africa Alliance on Carbon Markets and Climate Finance is a coalition of seven member countries, Burundi, Ethiopia, Kenya, Rwanda, Tanzania, Uganda and Sudan.
-The Alliance was born out of the need to participate, shape and enhance the regional readiness with regard to the new generation of market mechanisms under Article 6 of the Paris Agreement.

-Having registered a number of projects under the Clean Development Mechanism (CDM) of the 1997 Kyoto Protocol, Eastern Africa countries want to ensure a smooth transition of such projects with high sustainability impacts into the new international market mechanism under Article 6 of the Paris Agreement.
+The various projects registered under the Clean Development Mechanism (CDM) of the 1997 Kyoto Protocol provided valuable lessons for the Eastern Africa region.
+Countries aim to ensure a smooth transition of such projects with high sustainability impacts into the international market mechanism under Article 6 of the Paris Agreement.

 Mission